LinkClinton/Code-Red/Documents/Resource.md

         size_t Depth;
         size_t Size;

+        size_t MipLevels;

         PixelFormat PixelFormat;
         Dimension Dimension;
     };
 ```

-- `Width` : the width of texture.
+- `Width` : the width of texture(origin).
-- `Height` : the height of texture.
+- `Height` : the height of texture(origin).
 - `Depth` : the depth of texture or array size of texture.
-- `Size` : the size of texture.
+- `Size` : the size of texture(origin).
+- `MipLevels` : the max number of mip levels.
 - `PixelFormat` : the format of pixel in texture.
 - `Dimension` : the dimension of texture(1D, 2D, 3D).
 - `ClearValue` : the clear value used in clear rtv/dsv operation.

-The size of texture is equal width * height * depth * pixel size.
+The size of texture is the size of origin texture.
+It is not the size of this objects.
+Because this objects can be texture array or has mip levels.

 For `Texture1D` the height must be one.